ba32107/dotnet-chrome-native-messaging/docs/Chrome.NativeMessaging.Installer.md

 ## Usage

 ### Installing the native messaging host
-Installing a Chrome Native Messaging Host is an easy process: you need to create a manifest file, copy the file to the proper location, and create a registry entry (Windows only).
+Installing a Chrome Native Messaging Host manually is an easy process: you need to create a manifest file, copy the file to the proper location, and create a registry entry (Windows only).
 Learn more about the installation process on the [official documentation page](https://developer.chrome.com/apps/nativeMessaging) for native messaging.

-The following code will install the same manifest as the one on the above link:
+Using `Chrome.NativeMessaging.Installer`, the process is even easier.
+The following code snippet will install the same manifest as the one on the above link:
 ```C#
 var manifest = new NativeMessagingHostManifest
 {